entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 478. Posterior median depression of median doesal plate: absent (0); present (1).
 > - This character is present in diandongpetalichthyids.

+479. Ventral pit on the visceral surface of median dorsal plate: absent (0); present (1).
+> -  Zhu (1990) suggeted that the ventral pit on the visceral surface of median dorsal plate is a synapomorphy of petalithchyids.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.